The streetwear phenomenon has proliferated like wildfire across the mainstream culture – a wide assortment has ushered this revolutionary episode.

 If you are just wearing it to look cool, you can add a bit of a modern twist to make it more appealing.
 You can wear tailored casualwear, baggy utility trousers and so on.
 Being colourful is not bad with a relaxed fit.

 2. Go Logos and Graphics

 As a street culture, skate style is more about looking different and unique without losing the street vibe.
 Logos and graphics are street elements when it comes to fashion.
 You cannot find a mainstream outfit in bold logos or graphics.

-The use of graphics and logs in a skater outfit depends upon several things, including desired visibility.
+The use of graphics and logos in a skater outfit depends upon several things, including desired visibility.
 Most widely used is logos on tees.
-Recently, hoods have been a major outfit graphics and logo.
+Recently, hoodiess have been popular when it comes to showing off graphics and logo.
 You can have the logo on the back or front.

 3. Add Cargo and Utility Trousers